denisecase/smart-sales-docs/D43_Create_DW.md

 In this step, we'll sketch out a new script but leave the details until later.
 This is a common way to develop code.
 First, get the basics running, and then complete the details.

-## Planning Data Warehouse Creation Script
+## Planning the Data Warehouse Creation Script

 A data warehouse creation script defines the structure (schema) of the database.
 Regardless of the engine used (e.g., SQLite, DuckDB, or tools like dbt or SQLMesh), the script will typically: